Permanent birth control: So many ways to tie a tube

 If you’ve made the decision that having kids isn’t for you, or if you’ve had your fill of reproducing, sterilization is an important option to talk about with your health care provider.

-Nearly a third of American women rely on sterilization for contraception.
+Nearly a third of American women who use contraception rely on sterilization for contraception.
 Sterilization works by preventing an egg from meeting up with sperm.
 These days, there are lots of ways to have your “tubes tied.”
 All the techniques doctors use are highly effective, safe, and non-hormonal, so your cycles don’t change.
-All the techniques are permanent, though, and can't be reversed—so it's important to be absolutely sure that this is the right decision and time for you.
+All the techniques are permanent, though, and can’t be reversed—so it’s important to be absolutely sure that this is the right decision and time for you.

 Here are some of the things you’ll want to consider.

 Surgical Sterilization.
 For surgical sterilization, a doctor makes an incision in the skin of the belly.
 Your doctor doesn’t really tie your tubes into a neat little bow during the surgery, but can put a clip, band or ring on them, or remove a section.
 Surgical sterilization goes by different names, depending on the technique the doctor uses—laparoscopy and mini-laparotomy are the most common.
 For laparoscopy, the doctor usually makes two incisions that are less than half an inch long and uses a tiny camera to help locate and seal the tubes.
 For a mini-laparotomy, the doctor makes an incision just above the pubic hair and moves the tubes toward the incision to seal them.
 All surgical sterilization techniques are effective immediately.